Graycot/Oring/README.md

 ---
 Self notes:

-//TODO Oct 19 2022 - Clean up documentation, Create diagram of relationship between Ring Mater, Member Site, and Visitor.
-Upload Oring folder containing all of the required code to allow RingMasters to drag and drop the necessary files onto their server.
+//TODO Nov 4 2022 - Create a diagram of the relationship between Ring Master, Member Site, and Visitor.
-//TODO Oct 19 2022 - Add Iframe browsing capability from a Ring Master's page to allow for an alternative way for visitors to interact with member sites.
-Bonus: automatically repair ring structure if a member site goes offline.
+//TODO Nov 4 2022 - Add Iframe browsing capability from a Ring Master's page to allow for an alternative way for visitors to interact with member sites.